5

 – Pandya Mod

-Nov 14, 2018 at 0:54
+Commented Nov 14, 2018 at 0:54

 • @Pandya Yes.
 For the question which asked clarification for a controversy of Manusmrit.
 I also saw this type of answer for a philosophical question too.
 Should we flag it for mods or leave it as it is?
-Nov 14, 2018 at 2:27
+Commented Nov 14, 2018 at 2:27

 • 2

 I don't know why this is downvoted.
 I am not proposing this should be the way answers should be written.
 I am inviting discussion what to do in such cases.
 Some people should read the question and understand meta before simply downvoting.
 Blind voting again!
-Nov 16, 2018 at 18:57
+Commented Nov 16, 2018 at 18:57

 1 Answer 1